mam4un/fin_project_one/Psudocode.md

 # pseudo_code for the project
-## this is a file that outlines th pseudo code for project one.
+## Outlines th pseudo code for project one.

-# Step 1:
+# Step 1: Investors profile assessment
-Investors profile assessment:
 a.
 Age: Decleare age as a list of float values.
 b.
 Expected return: Decleare return as a list of float values (percentage).
 c.
 Risk preference: Decleare risk preference as a list of float values (percentage) [0+]